ksaveljev/yampa-2048/README.md

 possible.

 Things I would like to change but probably won't:
-- Gloss lacks the ability to style the font, therefore those number don't look nice but as long as works it seems to be ok
+- Gloss lacks the ability to style the font, therefore those numbers don't look nice but as long as works it seems to be ok
 - I wanted the game to exit upon the Esc button press but didn't bother to investigate why it is not closing or how to do it